rmaiameteo/wine-quality-xai-automl/README.md

 - **Model Category:** XAI-AutoML (Explainable AI + Automated Machine Learning)
 - **GPU Speedup:** ~43x (CPU: 12.1s → GPU: 0.28s)

+> **Key differentiator:** Zero external hyperparameter tuning required.
+The framework optimizes its own architecture internally — no GridSearch, no Optuna, no manual configuration.
+Point it at a CSV and run.

 ---

 ## ✍️ Author